spanezz/fatturaelettronica/openssl.md

 Infocamere reported that the file was signed correctly.

 I have submitted the fattura elettronica and it has been successfully sent.
-I am now waiting to see if it gets accepted by the recipient, to complete the cycle.
+However, it has been rejected by the "Sistema di Interscambio" with error code 00104 "CA (Certification Authority) non affidabile : Certification Authority non attendibile".

+Further attempts need to be made.

 # Links